B.M.C. Mono Power Amplifier M2

 B.M.C.
 Audio introduces the new M2 mono power amplifer, featuring a new LEF amplifier generation.

 B.M.C.'s M2 is a distortion-free LEF Mono Power Amplifier with adjustable gain DIGM and a balanced XLR-CI input.
-The AMP M1 can also be used as a classical monaural power amplifier.
+The M2 can also be used as a classical monaural power amplifier.

 LEF = Load-Effect Free